pengwin/SchemaEditor/README.md

 Intro
 ====================
 Simple editor for block diagrams.
-Project has been created only for education purposes.
+Project was created only for education purposes.

 Requirements:
 -------------